a-memme/Customer_Churn_and_CLTV/README.md

     - In line with our representation of churn history, consumers with best retention/churning probabilities all have long histories of purchase (recency), have purchased recently (T - recency --> usually within the past 0-2 weeks) and have purchased frequently through that life (frequency).
         - This gives us further confirmation in the model's outputs regarding retention
     - As we can see, customers with the lowest (best) probability of churning aren't necessarily considered the most "valuable" from a monetary sense (CLTV).
-    - ** Said customers would be good candidates for incentivization (rewards?) and/or strategical upselling given their high likihood of repurchase and varying aov/monetary values.
+    - Consumers in this distinction may be appropriate candidates for incentivization via rewards and/or strategical upselling given their high likihood of repurchase and varying aov/predicted lifetime values.

 - **Most Valuable**
 <img width="1152" alt="image" src="https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/2cf2ede0-d430-4f04-8f39-b48ff74aa26d">

     - When we segment customers by churn probabilities, we can filter for the top quadrant and understand who our considered the most valuable based on our yearly prediction of cltv.
-    - Consumers in this distinction could particularly appropriate candidates for rewards targeting and other marketing techniques revolved around nurturing customer relationships.
+    - Consumers in this distinction could be particularly appropriate candidates for rewards targeting and other marketing techniques revolved around nurturing customer relationships.

 ### High Probability "Churners"